-In the construction of an analytic model for the multicavity klystron we use important elements of an analytic model of the traveling wave tube (TWT) introduced and studied in our monograph \cite[4, 24]{FigTWTbk}.
+When constructing an analytic model of the multicavity klystron we use some elements of an analytic model of the traveling wave tube (TWT) introduced and studied in our monograph \cite[4, 24]{FigTWTbk}.
 We concisely review here this model of TWT.
 According to the simplest version of the model an ideal TWT is represented by a single-stream e-beam interacting with single transmission line just as in the Pierce model \cite[I]{Pier51}.
 The main parameter describing the single-stream e-beam is e-beam intensity

 where $-e$ is electron charge with $e>0$, $m$ is the electron mass, $\omega_{\mathrm{p}}$ is the e-beam plasma frequency, $\sigma_{\mathrm{B}}$ is the area of the cross-section of the e-beam, s $\mathring{v}>0$ is stationary velocity of electrons in the e-beam and $\mathring{n}$ is the density of the number of electrons.
 The constant $R_{\mathrm{sc}}$ is the\emph{ }plasma frequency reduction factor that accounts phenomenologically for finite dimensions of the e-beam cylinder as well as geometric features of the slow-wave structure, \cite{BraMih}, \cite[9.2]{Gilm1}, \cite[3.3.3]{Nusi}.
 The frequency